 Venmo has been the subject of several cyberattacks, as hackers use the social platform to scrape data on millions of transactions.
 The app has made changes to its API in the past year, alongside informative articles on how to keep payments private, but for many the allure of Venmo is the social network.

+The seven largest banks in America launched a competitor to Venmo in 2017, called Zelle, which shares some of the similarities without the social platform.
 Zelle has gained a strong foothold in the US, but Venmo still holds a commanding lead in the under 35 age bracket.
-Square’s Cash App is also competing for those customers.
-Only 20 percent of Americans use mobile apps to pay for things, a lot less than China, India and Europe.
+Square’s Cash App is also competing for those customers and has seen a lot of success in 2020, by adding Bitcoin and investing services.

 |Launch date||August 2009 (March 2012 public launch)|

 Venmo annual revenue growth slowed in 2022, as did the rest of PayPal, to 10% in 2022.

 Venmo annual revenue 2017 to 2021 ($mm)

 Sources: Company data, The Street

 Venmo transacted over $200 billion in payment volume in 2022, about 18% of PayPal’s total.